khuzaimax/Link-Saver/README.md

 * Save: This button allows you to save the link of the page you are currently on.
 * Input: This field allows you to add a name or a label to the saved link.
 * Copy URL: This button copies the URL of the page you are currently on to your clipboard.
+* Delete : To remove your inputs or saved URL

 ## Getting Started
 To use Link Saver, follow these steps:

 * Clone or download the repository from GitHub.
 * Open the index.html file in your web browser.
 * Start saving your important links!

 ## Usage
 To save a link, follow these steps:

 * Click on the "Save" button.
 * Enter a name or label for the link in the "Input" field.
 * The link will be saved and displayed in the list.

 ###### To copy the URL of a page, follow these steps:

 * Click on the "Copy URL" button.
 * The URL will be copied to your clipboard.

 ## Credits
 Link Saver was developed by Khuzaima Umar as a personal project.